What do you need in a van?

 Cons: A bit small, you'll need to grind at least twice this little things capacity to get a full pot of coffee.

 No fancy link for this one, as they don't sell them on Amazon!
 However, the swivel adaptors for the Sprinter van is a MUST.
-We often have 2 or 3 people over at a time, which makes the van really cramped!
-When we finally got the swivel seats installed it added an extra seat and freed up a whole lot of space.
+I often have 2 or 3 people over at a time, which makes the van really cramped!
+When I finally got the swivel seats installed it added an extra seat and freed up a whole lot of space.
 10/10 would recommend.

 Pros: Swivels, frees up space, feels very cool, SO easy to install.